llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 Example

 ```
-stream_io_setting 7812440 0 0 ; 0=default restting at reset
+stream_io_setting 7812440 0 ; 0=default restting at reset
 ```

-### stream_io_setting_callback "cb" "X"
+### stream_io_setting_callback "X" "Y"

-The function "platform_init_stream_instance()" initializes the interpreter pointers to the callbacks proposed by the platform.
+Initializes the IO using a platform callback.
 Example

 ```
-    stream_io_setting_callback 6 7812440 ; Use callback 6 for the setting of the
+ stream_io_setting_callback 6 7812440 ; Use the platform io_setting callback for the
-                    ; current stream_io_graph using parameter 7812440
+;	current stream_io_graph using parameters 6 7812440
 ```

 -----------------------------------------

 ## Graph: memory mapping

 Split the memory mapping to ease memory overlays between nodes and arcs by defining new memory-offset index ("ID").
+Other use-case: split the TCM memory between the LOWLATENCYTASKS and the others.

 Format : ID, new ID to use in the node/arc declarations, byte offset within the original ID, length of the new memory offset.

 ```